Empress Ma (Han dynasty): As empress consort

 In 57, Emperor Guangwu died, and Crown Prince Zhuang ascended the throne as Emperor Ming.
 Consort Ma became an imperial consort.
 In 60, he created her empress and created Prince Da crown prince.

 As empress, Empress Ma was described as humble and solemn, and she loved reading.
 She often wore the less expensive white silk without elaborate designs.
 The imperial consorts and princesses were all surprised by how thrifty she was and yet impressed by her.
 Emperor Ming often consulted her on important matters of state when he could not make a decision quickly.
 She would analyze the issues carefully and come up with good suggestions.
+When Emperor Ming resolved dilemmas with her help, he tried to consult her even more on other important matters of governance, but she refused to more speak and make suggestions and supported Emperor Ming's own opinions.
 One thing she was described of having never done was to request favors for her brothers and cousins.
-Because of this, Emperor Ming continued to respect and love her.
+Because of this, Emperor Ming continued to respect and trust and love her.

 In 71, as mass tortures and executions were being carried out as a result of a conspiracy engaged in by Emperor Ming's brother Liu Ying, the Prince of Chu, Empress Ma interceded on the accused people's behalf, and as a result, Emperor Ming tapered off on his efforts to eliminate anyone who might be even remotely connected with the conspiracy.

 In 72, when Emperor Ming created his sons princes, he gave them relatively small principalities.
-Empress Ma objected — she did not understand why these principalities were only half as large as the ones for Emperor Guangwu's sons.
-Emperor Ming responded that of course his sons could not be compared with his father's sons — a response that she would remember and agree with.
+Empress Ma objected—she did not understand why these principalities were only half as large as the ones for Emperor Guangwu's sons.
+Emperor Ming responded that of course his sons could not be compared with his father's sons—a response that she would remember and agree with.

-In 75, Emperor Ming died, and Crown Prince Da ascended the throne as Emperor Zhang.
-Empress Ma became empress dowager.
+On 5 September 75, Emperor Ming died, and Crown Prince Da ascended the throne as Emperor Zhang.
+Empress Ma became empress dowager on the same day.